Is SMS OTP Reliable? Its Vulnerabilities and Alternatives

 Implement WhatsApp OTP and Other Secure Authentication Methods with Authgear

-However, they suffer from major drawbacks, including friction in user experience and risks of SIM swaps and social engineering scams.
+However, they suffer from major drawbacks, including friction in user experience and risks of sim swaps and social engineering scams.

-Authgear is a comprehensive Customer Identity and Access Management solution that provides authentication and user management features that any apps need.
 By integrating your apps with Authgear, you can implement a variety of authentication methods, including WhatsApp OTP, social login, biometric authentication, and more, to avoid all the problems associated with SMS OTPs, enjoy significant cost savings, increase app conversion rate, and increase marketing ROI.